Dr Katie Davey

 - Engineering (Signal processing)

-Dr. Catherine Davey is a Research Fellow in the Biomedical Engineering research group at the University of Melbourne.
+Dr. Catherine Davey is a Lecturer in the Biomedical Engineering research group at the University of Melbourne.
 Catherine's primary research area is in spike timing dependent synaptic plasticity (STDP), which is the process by which neurons adapt connection strengths to other neurons during learning.
 This research aims to develop a theoretical framework for synaptic plasticity, with a particular focus on incorporating the effect of modulation by neuromodulators such as dopamine, to enable modelling the effect of reward signals on STDP.
 A further goal of Catherine's research is to Investigate ways in which brain-machine interfaces can be optimised based upon the developed model of reward-modulated STDP.
+Catherine also has expertise in using calcium imaging to learn about and model place cells.

 Catherine completed her doctoral research in functional MRI connectivity, which is a field of research that analyses a series of low resolution MRI images to identify how brain regions cooperate to achieve sensory and perception tasks.
 After completing her Ph.D.
 Catherine worked at the Defence Science Technology Organisation, modelling pilot cognition and aircraft control.
 She then worked in finance, modelling and predicting the movement of stock prices on the S&P500.